-We are looking for potentials
+We are looking for originators

 Youth leaders are rising up and challenging the status quo of global leaders taking inward-looking positions on global issues such as migration and environmental change; their voices no longer drowned out by “strong men politics” and anti-human-rights rhetoric.
 They’re pushing back and reclaiming their space in the world.
 We are inspired by Greta Thunberg and Boyan Slat; we would like to offer young activists a podium.